notaguest404/Tastie-/README.md

         python manage.py migrate
         python manage.py runserver

-- Open project folder with your localhost
+- After runserver open localhost port in browser

 ## Usage
 The application is inteded to be used inside a default or mobile browser.

 ## Credits
-Project done by notaguest404, Marcoafnunes and Mae1920, under the guidance of alina-trifan.
+Project done by notaguest404 (Bruno Matos A035468), Marcoafnunes (Marco Nunes A035335) and Mae1920 (Ema Silva A027823), under the guidance of alina-trifan.

 ## License
 This project is a school project.
 You cannot modify or redistribute this code without explicit permission from the owners.